Funding Participation USD (FpUSD): Receipt-Based Distribution

 Burning During Claims

-FpUSD tokens are burned when investors claim Bond Tokens or withdraw funds:
+FpUSD tokens are burned when investors claim Bond Tokens or when funds are returned in the event of a failed funding:

 Bond Token Claiming: